kenigreg/Console-Finances/README.md

 # Console Finances

-The aim of this project is to write javaScript code to analyse the financial records of a company.
+The aim of this project is to write JavaScript code to analyse the financial records of a company.
 I have used the provided financial dataset in the [starter/index.js](starter/index.js) file to complete the analysis.
 The dataset provided is composed of arrays with two fields - Date and Profit/Losses.

 ## Financial Analysis